mateja-filipovic/Two-Pass-Assembler/readme.md

 ## Some important notes
 * the project is compiled using g++ and tested on ubuntu
-* the assembly language used is x86-like, described in docs
+* the assembly language used is x86-like, and supports sections, directives and some instructions with various addressing modes
 * the output is a file structured like an ELF object file, containing a symbol table, relocation data and machine code